segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/ajs-classic.md

 ### Bundle size

-Segment's Analytics.js Javascript snippet only increases the page size by about 1.1KB.
+Segment's Analytics.js JavaScript snippet only increases the page size by about 1.1KB.

-However, the snippet asynchronously requests and loads a customized Javascript bundle (`analytics.min.js`), which contains the code and settings needed to load your [device-mode destinations](/docs/connections/destinations/#connection-modes).
+However, the snippet asynchronously requests and loads a customized JavaScript bundle (`analytics.min.js`), which contains the code and settings needed to load your [device-mode destinations](/docs/connections/destinations/#connection-modes).
 The size of this file changes depending on how many and which destinations you enable.

 Without any destinations enabled, the `analytics.min.js` file is about 62KB.
 Each time you enable a destination, the file's size may increase slightly.